 This document explains how to install the Debian Release and the Standalone Package.
 To compile from source, visit this page.

 Uninstalling old versions (installed from source)

-If you already installed a previous version of Jool from source, know that it will conflict with the userspace clients installed in the next section.
-To uninstall the old userspace clients, run
+If you already installed a previous version of Jool from source, know that it might will conflict with the binaries installed in the following section.
+To uninstall the old version, follow these steps.